MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir.md

 ## Automated investigation and remediation (AIR)

 AIR enables your security operations team to dramatically increase your organization's capacity to deal with security alerts and incidents.
 With AIR, you can reduce the cost of dealing with investigation and remediation activities and get the most out of your threat protection suite.
-AIR takes steps that include:
+AIR helps your security operations team by:

 1. Determining whether a threat requires action;